apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

         <strong>create_java_function(path, function_class_name, ignore_if_exists=None)</strong>
       </td>
       <td>
-        Registers a java user defined function class as a catalog function in the given path.
+        Registers a Java user defined function class as a catalog function in the given path.
-        If the catalog is persistent, the register catalog function can be used across multiple Flink sessions and clusters.
+        If the catalog is persistent, the registered catalog function can be used across multiple Flink sessions and clusters.
       </td>
       <td class="text-center">
         <a href="{{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.TableEnvironment.create_java_function">link</a>